-There is often a misperception when it comes to Scandinavia and the Nordic Countries, as many people tend to believe that it is one and the same thing.
-Well, it’s not.
-The Northern Countries refer to the countries and islands situated in the north part of Europe including the Scandinavian Peninsula, Jutland Peninsula, the eastern Baltic plain and the islands found offshore from mainland Northern Europe.
-Consequently, Scandinavia with its famous fjords, lovely mountains, lakes and Ice Age remainders is just a little part of Northern Europe that includes Denmark, Sweden and Norway.
+The term “Nordic Countries” refers to the countries and islands situated in the northern part of Europe, including the Scandinavian Peninsula, the Jutland Peninsula, the eastern Baltic plain, and the islands found offshore from mainland Northern Europe.
+Consequently, Scandinavia, with its famous fjords, lovely mountains, lakes, and Ice Age reminders, is just a little part of Northern Europe that includes Denmark, Sweden, and Norway.

 These are my picks for Scandinavia’s most beautiful cities:

-Moreover, the abundance of water, the splendid décor, the vibrant nightlife, the new which blends beautifully with the old, the quality of life and the green environment make it one of the greatest cities not only in Scandinavia or Europe, but in the world, as well.
+Moreover, the abundance of water, the vibrant nightlife, the new which blends beautifully with the old, the high quality of life, and the green environment make it one of the greatest cities not only in Scandinavia or Europe, but in the world as well.

-Beautifully located on the east side of Jutland Peninsula, Aarhus, the chief port of Denmark is a lovely gathering of woodlands, beaches, lakes and charming Danish historical buildings depicting bygone epochs and various styles from all over the country.
+Beautifully located on the east side of the Jutland Peninsula, Aarhus, the chief port of Denmark, is a lovely gathering of woodlands, beaches, lakes, and charming Danish historical buildings depicting bygone epochs and various styles from all over the country.

-Furthermore, the multitude of pavement cafes, the great open-air Maritime Museum, the twisting canals the boat trip opportunities, the islands sprinkled on the coastline outside the city and the picturesque cobbled streets of Haga make from Gothenburg a wonderful outdoor city and must travel destination while in Sweden.
+Furthermore, the multitude of pavement cafés, the great open-air Maritime Museum, the twisting canals and boat trip opportunities, the islands sprinkled on the coastline outside the city, and the picturesque cobbled streets of Haga, make from Gothenburg a wonderful outdoor city and a must travel destination while in Sweden.

-With beautiful century old houses, dozens of pretty gardens, charming squares peppered with coffee shops, colorful buildings and lovely brick houses, Malmo the former capital of Sweden is a pedestrian friendly city and a real feast for the eye.
+With beautiful century-old houses, dozens of pretty gardens, charming squares peppered with coffee shops, colorful buildings, and lovely brick houses, Malmo, the former capital of Sweden, is a pedestrian-friendly city and a real feast for the eye.